williamgilpin/dysts/README.md

 ## Installation

+Install from PyPI

+    pip install dysts

-Download and install the project repository from GitHub
+To obtain the latest version, including new features and bug fixes, download and install the project repository directly from GitHub

     git clone https://github.com/williamgilpin/dysts
     cd dysts